ml4bio/e2efold/E2Efold-FM/README.md

 ```

-Please navigate to the root of this repository, and run the following command to install the package e2efoldFM:
+Please navigate to the `./E2Efold-FM` folder of this repository, and run the following command to install the package e2efoldFM:
 ```
 conda activate e2efoldFM     # activate the environment pip install -e .     # install the package